HABITAT LEARNING LAB:

 Supporting Bees in your Backyard Habitat:

-• Provide a puddling station or shallow bird bath
+Provide a source of water such as a puddling station or a shallow bird bath.

 Mixed Wildflowers